-The elementary grades have an academic program that commences with 90 minutes of reading and phonics instruction.
-The day continues with 90 minutes of mathematics instruction and lastly, 30 minutes of writing enrichment.
-Students also attend special elective courses on a rotation.
-These constitute science, technology, performing arts and physical education, in addition to their daily 30 minutes of recess.
-The middle schools' academic program is organized on a rotating block schedule.
+The high schools' academic program is organized on a rotating block schedule.
 Students are assigned eight credits per year as the maximum course load; students take four classes on an alternating block schedule that meet for 90 minutes each.
 Annual credit classes are year-long and semesterized courses one semester (half of the year).